microsoft/FluidFramework/BREAKING.md

 ### Removed containerPath from DriverPreCheckInfo
 The `containerPath` property of `DriverPreCheckInfo` was deprecated and has now been removed.
 To replace its functionality, use `Loader.request()`.

+### Removed `SharedObject.is`
+The `is` method is removed from SharedObject.
+This was being used to detect SharedObjects stored inside other SharedObjects (and then binding them), which should not be happening anymore.
+Instead, use handles to SharedObjects.

+### Removed IContainerContext.id and ContainerContext.id
+The `id` property of IContainerContext was deprecated and now removed.
+The `id` property of ContainerContext was deprecated and now removed. id should not be exposed at runtime level anymore.
+Instead, get from container's resolvedURL if necessary.

 ## 0.55 Breaking changes
 - [`SharedObject` summary and GC API changes](#SharedObject-summary-and-GC-API-changes)